ambientkit/plugin/generic/bootstrap/README.md

 - **Name**: plugin.setting:read
   - **Description**: Access to read the version setting.
 - **Name**: site.asset:write
-  - **Description**: Access to add the Tailwind CSS JavaScript tag to every page.
+  - **Description**: Access to add the Bootstrap CSS and JavaScript tags to every page.

 ## Settings